 It is this aspect of the play that underlines the play’s contemporary relevance.

 In modern political life, it is common to find politicians saying one thing and meaning another or saying something that is often complete the opposite of what is true.
 In modern times, this is often mundane, trivial and beyond the moment of immediate outrage, forgettable.

 But what Shakespeare has done in Richard III is immortalise the devious and murderous manoeuvrings of the consummate Machiavellian.
 This play is about Richard.
 His demonic energy is the central driving force of play.
-The other characters are simply minor planets move in his orbit.
+The other characters are simply minor planets that move in his orbit.

 One of the central problems with this play is the dramatic relationship between Richard and the four main female characters: Queen Elizabeth wife of King Edward IV, Queen Margaret, widow of King Henry VI, Cecily Neville, the Duchess of York, mother to Edward, Richard and Clarence, Lady Anne Neville, later Queen to King Richard III.
 Confused?
 Well, it is confusing.
-Even if you know the plane well and you know the period well, their exchanges was Richard are really difficult to follow.
+Even if you know the play well and you know the period well, their exchanges with Richard are really difficult to follow.

 All of them hate Richard with a passion and all of them spend quite a lot of play telling him so.
 Their reasons are many, varied and complicated.
 And their exchanges with Richard do not make great drama.